prillcode/minecraft-crossplatform-docker/README.md

 # - Click the big "Bukkit" download button
 # - It'll save to ~/Downloads/

-# Then copy it to your server repo plugins folder:
+# Then copy it to your server repo data/plugins folder used by the docker volume:
 cp ~/Downloads/LuckPerms-Bukkit-*.jar ~/path-to-cloned-repo/minecraft-crossplatform-docker/data/plugins/
 ```